spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

   **Poetry:** Readings of literature in the form of verse or other literary forms identified with this genre of literature.

-  **Non-Fiction:** Encompasses a wide-range of read materials including criticism, biography, history, etc.
+  **Non-Fiction:** A wide-range of read materials including criticism, biography, history, etc.

 **Sounds:** Non-speech sounds.